humanitycodes/www/coursework/lessons/slides/rails-model-validations.md

 ## Controlling the data

 In most apps, you want to more strictly control the data users enter beyond just its type (e.g. string, integer, boolean, etc).
-For example, you know those Terms of Service checkboxes?
-If you try _not_ checking the box saying that you agree to the Terms of Service, a message will appear when you try to submit saying something like, "You must agree to the Terms of Service before continuing."

-So how do you do that?
-How do you stop data from actually saving in the database until it looks the way you want?
-The answer is validations.
+For example, let's say I have a problem where I keep forgetting to enter a title for my blog posts.
+And the posts with no titles look really weird.
+How can I change my blogging app to make sure the title isn't left empty when creating a new post?

-In Rails, we list validations for a model in our model file.
-If I had a `Post` model for example, this file would be `app/models/post.rb`.
-While we're here, let's say that I added a `terms_of_service:boolean` attribute to my `Post` model.
-And I want to _ensure_ that users agree to the Terms of Service before creating a blog post.
-I could change my `Post` model from:
+Fortunately, Rails has a feature to help us place detailed restrictions on our models.
+They're called __validations__.
+We list validations for a model in our model file.
+In a `Post` model for example, this file would be `app/models/post.rb`.
+While we're here, let's update our model to validate that a title is present.
+We'll change:

 ``` ruby
 class Post < ActiveRecord::Base